xtcheng/bandit-algorithm/readme.md

 This project provides implementations of various Multi-Armed-Bandit related reinforcement learning algorithms from impactful papers, as well as original recombinations of them.
 They have been implemented such that they rely on common structures and common interfaces, allowing easy comparisons in any suited environment and easy extension of various aspects.
-Additionally, high big-O runtimes - as present in some pseudocodes intended for theoretical analysis of a strategy's _quality_ only - have been avoided where possible.
+Additionally, high big-O runtimes - as present in some pseudocodes intended for theoretical analysis of a strategy's _solution-quality_ only - have been avoided where possible.

 ## Requirements
-- Python 3.*
+- Python 3.8 or higher
 - requirements.txt
 	```bash
 	pip install -r requirements.txt